dominic-espo/Savefile-Saver/README.md

 You can either download a binary release from the [release](https://github.com/DrakoDom/Savefile-Saver/releases/ "Releases") page, or compile from source.

-To compile from source all you need is the `main.cpp` file, and any compiler that supports the Windows API and C++20.
+To compile from source, all you need is the `main.cpp` file, and any compiler that supports the Windows API and C++20.
 There is no required IDE.
 You can also use the included `CMakeLists.txt` file if needed.

 Now, it is possible to modify this source for use on Linux.
-This program requires the Windows API so that the %USER% environment variable can be fetched, unicode can be displayed properly, and the terminal can have a custom name.
-So, to get this program running on a Linux machine, you would need to remove `SetConsoleTitle(TEXT("Savefile Saver"))` and `SetConsoleOutputCP(CP_UTF8)` then modify the use of `std::getenv("USERPROFILE")` somehow.
+This program requires the Windows API so that the %USER% environment variable can be fetched and unicode can be displayed properly.
+So, to get this program running on a Linux machine, you would need to remove `SetConsoleOutputCP(CP_UTF8)` then modify the use of `std::getenv("USERPROFILE")`, and locate where all of your savefile folders are located.

 This would require a lot of work for a very small amount of users.
 I use Linux myself, but not for gaming.
 That's why I have Windows.
 So, I have not explored this route yet.
 But feel free to do so yourself in a fork of this project.